uhollerbach/wile/BUGS.md

 * `wile` can't compile definitions of new macros yet, which means it can't compile itself yet -> need to implement (eval).

+  + a workaround has been to stick the particular macros used in wile into the wile primitives table; that way, they are not evaluated at the compiler's runtime, but rather at its own compile time;
+    that makes things work, makes the compiler able to compile itself, and everything is good

 * No true bignums

 * Need to work on macro expansion, interaction with (load) is not